The scientific study of the mind and behaviour is called psychology.

 After World War II, this group changed its name to the International Council of Psychologists, and in 1959, it became the International Council of Women Psychologists.

-To encourage the integration of non-European racial groups in the field, a number of organisations have emerged, notably the Association of Black Psychologists and the Asian American Psychological Association.
+To encourage the integration of non-European racial groups in the field, several organisations have emerged, notably the Association of Black Psychologists and the Asian American Psychological Association.

 The global federation of national psychological societies is known as the International Union of Psychological Science (IUPsyS).